-From the primary survey conducted by ERM team in of Bhagabandh village, it has been concluded that there 65 out of 101 who are in the working age group; rest of the people belong to age group either below 20 years or above 60 years.
+From the primary survey conducted by ERM team in of Modibandh village, it has been concluded that there 66 out of 83 who are in the working age group, rest are children or people above 60 years of age.

-Out of total surveyed people, 23.76% are employed.
-Out of total employed population, 100% are males, while there are no females who are reported to be employed in the main working force.
-Most of the women in village is involved in household work or work, which is substantially not adding any monetary gain at household level.
+Out of total surveyed people, 47.62% are employed.
+Out of total employed population, 83.33% are males, while there are no females who are employed in the main working force.
+Most of the women in village is involved in household work or work which is substantially not adding any monetary gain at household level.